Intuit: History

 The company was founded in 1983 by Scott Cook and Tom Proulx in Palo Alto, California.

 Intuit was conceived by Scott Cook, whose prior work at Procter & Gamble helped him realize that personal computers would lend themselves towards replacements for paper-and-pencil based personal accounting.
-On his quest to find a programmer he ended up running into Tom Proulx at Stanford.
+On his quest to find a programmer, he ended up running into Tom Proulx at Stanford University.
 The two started Intuit, which initially operated out of a modest room on University Avenue in Palo Alto.
 The first version of Quicken was coded in Microsoft's BASIC programming language for the IBM PC and UCSD Pascal for the Apple II by Tom Proulx and had to contend with a dozen serious competitors.

 In 1991, Microsoft decided to produce a competitor to Quicken called Microsoft Money.
-To win retailers' loyalty, Intuit included a US$15 rebate coupon, redeemable on software customers purchased in their stores.
+To win retailers' loyalty, Intuit included a US$15 rebate coupon, redeemable on software that customers purchased in their stores.
 This was the first time a software company offered a rebate.

-Roughly around the same time the company engaged John Doerr of Kleiner Perkins and diversified its product lineup.
-In 1993 Intuit went public and used the proceeds to make a key acquisition: the tax-preparation software company Chipsoft based in San Diego.
+Around the same time, the company engaged John Doerr of Kleiner Perkins and diversified its product lineup.

+On March 12, 1993, Intuit (ticker symbol: INTU) went public with an initial public offering (IPO) at the National Association of Securities Dealers' NASDAQ stock exchange.
+The proceeds were used to make a key acquisition: the tax-preparation software company Chipsoft based in San Diego.
 The time after the IPO was marked by rapid growth and culminated with a buyout offer from Microsoft in 1994; at this time Intuit's market capitalization reached US$2 billion.

-When the buyout fell through because of the United States Department of Justice's disapproval, the company came under intense pressure in the late 1990s when Microsoft started to compete vigorously with its core Quicken business.
+However, the United States Department of Justice sued to block the acquisition.

+The company came under intense pressure in the late 1990s when Microsoft started to compete vigorously with its core Quicken business.
 In response, Intuit launched new web-based products and put more emphasis on QuickBooks and on TurboTax.
 The company made a number of investments around this time.
 Among others, it purchased a large stake in Excite and acquired Lacerte Software, a Dallas-based developer of tax preparation software used by tax professionals.
-It also divested itself of its online bill payment service unit and extended and strengthened its partnership with CheckFree.
+It also divested its online bill payment service unit in exchange for an equity stake in CheckFree.

 In June 2013, Intuit announced it would sell its financial services unit to private equity firm Thoma Bravo for $1.03 billion.

-In June 2015, the firm laid off approximately 5% of its workforce as part of a company reorganization.